The Blip: Etymology

 Following the release of Avengers: Infinity War (2018), the event was dubbed by fans as "the Snap", "the Snappening", or "the Snapture".
 In the tie-in novel Marvel's Avengers: Infinity War: The Cosmic Quest Volume Two: Aftermath by Brandon T. Snider, the event was referred to as "the Decimation", but this naming was not used in any other related media.
-The event was referred to as "the Blip" in Spider-Man: Far From Home (2019), but Kevin Feige later clarified that "the Snap" referred to Thanos' finger snap in Avengers: Infinity War while "the Blip" referred to Bruce Banner's finger snap in Avengers: Endgame (2019).
+The event was referred to as "the Blip" in Spider-Man: Far From Home (2019), but Kevin Feige later clarified that "the Snap" referred to Thanos's finger snap in Avengers: Infinity War while "the Blip" referred to Bruce Banner's finger snap in Avengers: Endgame (2019).
 Despite Feige's comments, both events were collectively referred to as "the Blip" in MCU projects such as WandaVision (2021), The Falcon and the Winter Soldier (2021), Hawkeye (2021), Spider-Man: No Way Home (2021), Ant-Man and the Wasp: Quantumania (2023), and The Marvels (2023), and the term also appears to reference the five-year gap between the two snaps during which half of the universe's population was wiped from existence, such as used in She-Hulk: Attorney at Law (2022).
 Secret Invasion (2023) uses both "the Blip" and "the Snap".

 Known victims and survivors

 Victims

-The Blip wiped out 50% of all living creatures.
+The Blip wiped out 50% of all living things.
 Memorials to the "vanished" victims were erected in communities across the universe.
 Among the victims were: